convexengineering/gpkit/docs/source/installation.rst

 1. Install Python and build dependencies
 ++++++++++++++++++++++++++++++++++++++++
-  - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_ and then run ``pip install ctypesgen`` in the Terminal application.
+  - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_.
-  - If you don't want to install Anaconda, you'll need the python packages numpy and ctypesgen, and may find sympy, scipy, and iPython Notebook useful.
+  - If you don't want to install Anaconda, you'll need gcc and pip, and may find sympy, scipy, and iPython Notebook useful.
-  - If you want units support, install pint with ``pip install pint``.
   - If ``which gcc`` does not return anything, install the `Apple Command Line Tools <https://developer.apple.com/downloads/index.action?=command%20line%20tools>`_.